pelias-deprecated/vagrant/README.md

     * # NOTE: there's a bug here in that the download doesn't write to data_dir, so this will always run at the moment.
   * unzip fail: https://github.com/mapzen/pelias-geonames/issues/1
 * quattroshapes take a long time to load ( >8 hours in this type of environment)
-  * look into breaking quattroshapes up into more easily ingested chunks:
+  * look into breaking quattroshapes up into more easily ingested chunks

 TODO
 ----
 * end to end testing
-* remaining specs

 Contributing
 ------------
-* yes please
+* yes please!
-* fork, edit, add/update specs, pull request
+* fork, create a feature branch, make your changes, add/update specs, submit a pull request